Summary of the scheme

 Appeals

 If you disagree with a decision we have made on your application, you can ask for us to look at it again.
 Please write to us at the contact details below.
 You must say why you disagree with our decision.
-If we have refused your application for a grant to help you pay for food, heating or hot water you must tell us why you are risk to your health and safety.
+If we have refused your application for a grant to help you pay for food, heating or hot water you must tell us why you are at risk to your health and safety.

 Contact us